Araffe/vdc-networking-lab/readme.md

 This policy states that we must name our resources with the 'VDC-' prefix.

-In this exercise, we will create a file with this JSON information - that file will then be referenced from an AZ CLI command in order to create the policy in Azure.
+In this exercise, a file has been created on Github containing the above policy - that file will then be referenced from an AZ CLI command in order to create the policy in Azure.

-**1)** Using the AZ CLI, enter the following command (make sure you are working in the directory where the JSON file exists on your computer):
+**1)** Using the AZ CLI, enter the following command:

 <pre lang="...">
  az policy definition create --name EnforceNaming --display-name EnforceNamingConvention --rules https://raw.githubusercontent.com/Araffe/vdc-networking-lab/master/naming-policy.json
 </pre>

-**3)** Assign the policy to the VDC-Hub resource group using the following AZ CLI command:
+**2)** Assign the policy to the VDC-Hub resource group using the following AZ CLI command:

 <pre lang="...">
 az policy assignment create --policy EnforceNaming -g VDC-Hub --name EnforceNaming
 </pre>

-**4)** In the VDC-Hub resource group, create a new virtual network named "test-net" using default parameters.
+**3)** In the VDC-Hub resource group, create a new virtual network named "test-net" using default parameters.
 You should receive a validation error as the name does not meet the required convention, as specified in the resource policy.

-**5)** Attempt to create the virtual network again, but this time name it "VDC-testnet".
+**4)** Attempt to create the virtual network again, but this time name it "VDC-testnet".
 This attempt should succeed as the name matches the convention.

-**6)** Remove the VDC-Test virtual network from the resource group.
+**5)** Remove the VDC-Test virtual network from the resource group.

-**7)** Unassign and remove the naming convention policy using the following commands:
+**6)** Unassign and remove the naming convention policy using the following commands:

 <pre lang="...">
 az policy assignment delete -g VDC-Hub --name EnforceNaming